What is wrongful dismissal?

 Dismissals with payment in lieu of notice

-It is fairly common for an employer to pay an employee to work out his notice period.
-These types of agreements are called payments in lieu of notice (PILON) and are typical in some employment contracts.
-These payments are usually substituted for the notice period especially if the employer wants to minimise the risk of the employer continuing to work at the company.
-If the employer makes a PILON and the employee accepts, then there wouldn’t be any breach of contract and therefore are very useful in preventing any wrongful dismissal claims.
-Read our guide on Payments in lieu of notice and create your Contract of employment with a PILON.
+It is fairly common for an employer to pay an employee not to work out their notice period.
+Such agreements are called payments in lieu of notice (PILON) and are typical in some employment contracts.
+These payments are usually substituted for letting the employee work their notice period if, for example, the employer wants to minimise any risks of the employer continuing to work within their organisation.
+If the employer makes a PILON and the employee accepts, there wouldn’t be any breach of contract, which is very useful in preventing wrongful dismissal claims.
+For more information, read our guide on Payments in lieu of notice and create your Contract of employment with a PILON clause.

 Wrongful dismissal vs unfair dismissal